baesunny/baesunny/README.md

 👋🏻 Hello, I'm SeongYoon Bae!

-🎓 I graduated from Daejeon Foreign Language High School in a Japanese major.
+🎓 I graduated from Daejeon Foreign Language High School with a major in Japanese.

 🏫 I'm in the AI BigData & Management Department at Kookmin University, and interested in Computer Vision and Recommendataion System.